- What is the goal of an SEO Content Analysis?

 As a reader, you want to find your information fast on a page, right?
 But we also love having the possibility to click on a link to expand more on a specific concept or idea.
 Links helps with narrowing down or broadening up the score of our learning experience.
 Both will help with increasing the depth and breadth of your content.

 As a rule of thumb, you should link internally for more depth and externally for more breadth.

 A highly informative blog post will only be useful to a reader who actually reads it.
 A searcher can be enticed to read an entire article and learn from it.
 Or, a searcher can scan a well-outlined blog post to quickly jump the right section.

 Regardless of how you make a reader read, you must make the reader read for them to gain value from your great content.
 Unfortunately, not all technical writers can outline and break down an article in a digestible manner.

-Most editorial teams will include writers and editors with very different tasks.
+Most editorial teams will include writers and editors with very different tasks and tools.
 An editor is not here to change the substance of an article, but to make it more understandable and scannable.
 New generations have shorter attention spans so they want to quickly get the information they came for.